-These Pumpkin Seed (Pepita) Tortillas are just as pliable, nutritious and delicious as my original gluten-free tortillas / wraps, but ground pumpkin seeds instead of almond flour makes them nut-free as well as gluten-free, grain-free, vegan, Paleo and Whole30 compliant.
+These Grain Free Pumpkin Seed Flour Tortillas are just as pliable, nutritious and delicious as my original grain-free almond flour tortillas, but ground pumpkin seeds instead of almond flour makes them nut-free as well as gluten-free, grain-free, vegan and Paleo.
 They’re also easy to make and only require four ingredients.
 Time to conquer taco night!

-Awhile back, a reader asked a question about my Gluten-free Tortillas / Wraps.
+Awhile back, a reader asked a question about my Grain Free Almond Flour Tortillas.
 She wondered if it was possible to make them nut-free due to a nut allergy.
 My original and enormously popular Gluten-free Tortillas / Wraps that were featured on The Feed Feed are made mostly from almond flour, so making them nut-free was an interesting request.
 Thankfully, I have a made a lot of recipes nut-free by substituting ground pumpkin or sunflower seeds for almond flour, so once I got through the holidays and two surgeries with our sweet new greyhound, I got to work on the recipe.

-Folks, these pumpkin seed tortillas are amazing!
-They’re gluten-free, grain-free, vegan (dairy-free and egg-free), Paleo and Whole30 compliant AND nut-free.
+Folks, these pumpkin seed flour tortillas are amazing!
+They’re gluten-free, grain-free, vegan (dairy-free and egg-free), Paleo AND nut-free.
 Only four ingredients are required and they’re easy to make.
-On top of all of that, these Pumpkin Seed Tortillas are delicious and super pliable, so just like my original grain-free tortillas, they won’t fall apart.
+On top of all of that, these Pumpkin Seed Flour Tortillas are delicious and super pliable, so just like my original grain-free tortillas, they won’t fall apart.
 That’s right, these tortillas will actually hold whatever fillings you put in them!

 Health Benefits & Nutrition Info